MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/getting-started-with-universal-drivers.md

 When you write a universal driver, there are four design principles to consider:

-*  Declarative: uses a universal INF file to enable driver installation on an offline image (for example, no co-installers)
+*  Declarative: uses a universal INF file to remove dependency on runtime installation actions (such as co-installers).
+Enables driver installation on an offline image and improves robustness in the installation process.
-*  Componentized: customizations are in an extension INF separate from the primary driver INF, facilitating updating of a single component and different organizations owning different components
+*  Componentized: system and/or OEM-specific customizations are in an extension INF separate from the base driver INF, facilitating updating of a single component and different organizations owning different components.
-*  Hardware support app: use custom capabilities to associate a hardware-specific UWP (Universal Windows Platform) app with your driver
+*  Hardware support application: use custom capabilities to associate a hardware-specific UWP (Universal Windows Platform) application with your driver.
-*  Universal DDI compliance: driver calls only DDIs that are included in the OneCore subset
+*  Universal DDI compliance: driver calls only DDIs that are included in the OneCore subset.

 Below, you'll find requirements and recommendations related to these principles.
 Also check out [Universal Driver Scenarios](universal-driver-scenarios.md), which describes how the [DCHU universal driver sample](https://github.com/Microsoft/Windows-driver-samples/tree/master/general/DCHU) applies the DCHU design principles.